wombleton/gitlaw-nz/acts/N/Nelson Waterworks Act 1863.md

     He may without previous payment, tender or deposit, enter upon, and use any land within the said City, or District of Brook Street Valley, for the purpose of taking any earth, stone, or clay therefrom, and he may enter upon and use any lands adjacent for making temporary roads or approaches to the works:

-    Provided always that before he shall make such temporary use of any such lands, he shall give 10 days' notice of such his intention to the occupiers of such lands except in the case of accident to the works requiring immediate reparation:
+    provided always that before he shall make such temporary use of any such lands, he shall give 10 days' notice of such his intention to the occupiers of such lands except in the case of accident to the works requiring immediate reparation:

-    Provided also that the Superintendent shall until any land taken by him for temporary use be given up to the owner pay to the owner or occupier half yearly reasonable compensation for the use of such lands, and for any damage or injury done to the crop or to the surface of the land or otherwise, and such compensation shall, if the parties cannot agree, be settled by arbitration, in manner hereinafter provided.
+    provided also that the Superintendent shall until any land taken by him for temporary use be given up to the owner pay to the owner or occupier half yearly reasonable compensation for the use of such lands, and for any damage or injury done to the crop or to the surface of the land or otherwise, and such compensation shall, if the parties cannot agree, be settled by arbitration, in manner hereinafter provided.

 ##### 5 Other watering places to be provided